Joel-hanson/bandit-report-artifacts/README.md

 </h1>

 <p align="center">
-  This <a href="https://github.com/features/actions">GitHub Action</a> will deploy your Django project to <a href="https://aws.amazon.com/elasticbeanstalk/">AWS Elastic beanstalk</a>.
+  This <a href="https://github.com/features/actions">GitHub Action</a> runs
+   bandit checks on your code and annotates the interested lines with the
+    issues.
 </p>

 <p align="center">